lossycrypt/eradicators-hand-crank-generator/README.md

 # License:

-  CC BY-ND 4.0 (Factorio license applies to factorio assets)
+  ~~CC BY-ND 4.0~~ (Factorio license applies to factorio assets) As of June 2025 this mod is in the public domain under The Unlicense regardless of what any of the old files say.

 # Languages